vaibhavchavan20/8_Week_SQL_Challange/README.md

-# Danny Ma's 8 Week SQL Challenge Solutions by iThinkData
+# Danny Ma's 8 Week SQL Challenge Solutions by Vaibhav on iThinkData

 Welcome to the **8 Week SQL Challenge** solutions repository!
 This repository contains my personal solutions to the popular SQL case studies created by [Danny Ma](https://8weeksqlchallenge.com/).
 Each case study has been tackled in detail, providing solutions that are easy to understand and implement, even for beginners.